 He received his wings on 25th June, 1941, was sent overseas to England and completed his training at No.55 Operational Training Unit.
 By this time, W/C Gough judged him to be a good leader and a ‘keen, responsible and efficient pilot’.

-Orlan Brown joined 402 squadron towards the end of 1941, and was with them until his death on 16th February, 1943, flying Spitfire BS440.
+Orlan Brown joined 402 squadron towards the end of 1941, and was with them until his death.

 F/L Orlan Roderick Brown is remembered on panel 172 of the Runnymede Memorial.
-He was 27 years old when he died, less than three months after his 22 year old brother, Sgt.
+He was 27 years old when he died, just over a year after his 22 year old brother, Sgt.
 Pilot John Arthur Brown, had been killed while serving with 74 squadron RAF on 30th November, 1941.
 John was buried in Llanbedr Methodist chapelyard, Merionethshire.